 “The first time that I saw their presentation up in Michigan, it touched my heart in so many ways and at that time I remember thinking “everyone in construction, manufacturing, general industry and even small businesses should hear and see this presentation”.
 Nobody thinks it will happen to them.
 When you hear how one disastrous decision can change an entire family, their hopes and dreams, everything they were looking forward to, and hear how it can be shattered in a single moment, you realize that you have to change what you do.
 How you manage your workers.
 Russ and Laurel’s unflinching honesty and often times brutal descriptions of how one bad decision has changed their lives in so many ways, is something that every worker should hear. “

 It’s easy to let safety slip your mind.
 But when a slip up occurs, that’s all that’s on your mind.
-We understand how easy it is to forget to mention the importance of safety, so we’ve put together a dozen Safety Meeting Prompts that take less than 5 minutes!
+We understand how easy it is to forget to mention the importance of safety, so we’ve put together a dozen Safety Prompts that take less than 5 minutes!

 Youngstrom Safety